copyleft-org/copyleft-guide/CONTRIBUTING.md

 There is also a [TODO list on the website](https://copyleft.org/todo/), which are mostly related to formatting, layout and infrastructure, but if you'd like to help there, such help is also welcome.

+## Merge Request and Patch Workflow

+Currently, the main location for work on this project is Gitorious, and active new development on the project happens on the 'next' branch.
+Here is a suggested workflow for submitting patches &mdash; first doing so *with* the Gitorious infrastructure and second *avoiding* the Gitorious infrastructure.